laojala/robot_docker_demo/README.md

 CI Workflows are configured in YAML files in a folder `.github/workflows`.
 When Job is run, it is visible in the [Actions tab](https://github.com/laojala/robot_docker_demo/actions) in the repository.

-Workflow fails if Robot Framework tests fail.
-Robot Framewework results reports are stored in a zip file.

 This repository has two workflows for demo purposes:
 * [run_robot_framework_tests.yml](.github/workflows/run_robot_framework_tests.yml)
     * runs test for push events, pull requests and scheduled
+    * steps in this file are documented in detail
 * [trigger_robot_framework_tests_manually.yml](.github/workflows/trigger_robot_framework_tests_manually.yml)
     * triggers tests manually with the given parameters

 Docker container used in this demo is [ppodgorsek/robot-framework](https://hub.docker.com/r/ppodgorsek/robot-framework).
 The container has many pre-installed libraries and tools (it is even possible to run Selenium Browser tests).

+Workflow fails if Robot Framework tests fail.
+Robot Framewework results reports are stored in a zip file.

 The next chapter describes how to modify example workflows for your project.

-### To configure example setup to your own project:
+### To configure example setup to your own project

-1. Modify `docker run` command according to your project:
+1. Configure `docker run` command according to your project:
-    * `reports` folder needs to exist in a repository.
-As it is not possible to add an empty folder in a git, place a file to the `/reports` folder and commit it (this is bit hacky, but I could not get ppodgorsek container's privileges to work without this dummy file)
-    * Place your tests to the `test` folder, or modify run command accordingly
+    * Place your tests to the `test` folder
     * Modify line `-e ROBOT_OPTIONS="--variable DINOSAUR:Achillobator --variable NOT_DINOSAUR:kissa" \` according to your project or remove it completely

 ```